elf4j/elf4j-provider/README.md

 **Level**

-The default minimum output level is `TRACE` for elf4j-engine, which can be configured on global, package, and individual class level based on the caller classes.
-The default severity level of a logger instance from `Logger.instance()` is `INFO`, which is not configurable - `Logger` instance level switch has to be through the ELF4J [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api).
+The default minimum output level is `TRACE`, which can be configured on global, package, or individual class level based on the caller classes.
+The default severity level of a logger instance from `Logger.instance()` is `INFO`, which is not
+configurable: `Logger` instance level switch should use the ELF4J [API](https://github.com/elf4j/elf4j#logging-service-interface-and-access-api).

 **Writer**